WebAssembly/WASI/proposals/http/proxy.md

 <li><a name="method_outgoing_request_set_scheme.0"></a> result</li>
 </ul>
 <h4><a name="method_outgoing_request_authority"></a><code>[method]outgoing-request.authority: func</code></h4>
-<p>Get the HTTP Authority for the Request.
+<p>Get the authority of the Request's target URI.
 A value of <code>none</code> may be used
-with Related Schemes which do not require an Authority.
+with Related Schemes which do not require an authority.
 The HTTP and HTTPS schemes always require an authority.</p>
 <h5>Params</h5>
 <ul>